 Instructions

-- Preheat oven to 400°F and have any 8-inch baking dish ready.
+- Preheat oven to 400°F and have any 9-inch baking dish ready.

-- Cut each peach into 6 to 8 wedges, depending on the size and place in the baking dish in an even layer.Tip: Avoid slicing the peaches too thinly, as it can result in a mushy texture and potential disintegration during the baking process.
+- Cut each peach into 6 to 8 wedges, depending on its size, and arrange them in an even layer in the baking dish.Tip: Avoid slicing the peaches too thinly, as this can cause them to become mushy or break apart during baking.

 - Add melted butter, brown sugar, cinnamon, vanilla and salt into a small bowl and mix until sugar is mostly melted.
 Gently drizzle over the peaches, ensuring that every wedge is generously coated with the mixture.